Formation of LISA Black Hole Binaries in Merging Dwarf Galaxies: the Imprint of Dark Matter: Results

 The threshold in resolved dynamics induced by gravitational softening is the reason why, even in the cuspy high-resolution remnant, BHs eventually stop sinking before they can reach the hard-binary stage.
 However, given sufficient resolution, sinking should continue until the hard-binary stage is reached, likely within $t_{\rm Hubble}$, given the steep orbital-decay curve seen in Fig.~\ref{fig:BHsep}.

 In the cuspy case, it is conceivable to compute $\tau_{\rm GW}$ after the hard-binary stage has been reached.
 Since we do not use a direct $N$-body code, we can rely on \citet{Sesana_Khan_2015}, who provide an estimate of the coalescence time-scale at the onset of the hard-binary regime.
-Owing to the low nuclear stellar densities in our remnants, we obtain $\tau_{\rm GW} \gg t_{\rm Hubble}$, regardless of the orbital eccentricity.
-However, it is noteworthy to mention that the prototypical DG hosting an IMBH, RGG~118, possesses a compact bulge-like or nuclear star cluster component at its center \citep{Baldassare_et_al_2017}.
+Owing to the low nuclear stellar densities in our remnants, we obtain, for our NFW merger, $\tau_{\rm GW} \gg t_{\rm Hubble}$, regardless of the orbital eccentricity.
+However, it is noteworthy to mention that the prototypical DG hosting an IMBH, RGG~118, possesses a compact bulge-like or nuclear star cluster (NSC) component at its center \citep{Baldassare_et_al_2017}.
+Moreover, observations of nearby bulgeless DGs with the Hubble Space Telescope (HST) find an association of NSCs with AGN, suggesting that a central density peak is a feature of these systems \citep[e.g.][]{Kormendy_Ho_2013}.

-We thus consider the effect of such central component using a \citet{Hernquist_1990} model with $M_{\rm Bulge} = 0.01 M_{\rm d}$ and $r_{\rm Bulge} = 100$~pc \citep[consistent with the constraints in][]{Baldassare_et_al_2017}, and find $\tau_{\rm GW} \ll 1$~Gyr.
-The addition of such component appears thus to be crucial for the coalescence of the BHs in the case in which a hard binary can form.
+Thus, in the cuspy case, we can consider the effect of such central component using for simplicity a \citet{Hernquist_1990} model with $M_{\rm Bulge} = 0.01 M_{\rm d}$ and $r_{\rm Bulge} = 100$~pc \citep[consistent with the constraints in][]{Baldassare_et_al_2017}, and find $\tau_{\rm GW} \ll 1$~Gyr.
+The addition of such component (a bulge-like structure or a NSC) appears thus to be crucial for the coalescence of the BHs in the case in which a hard binary can form.
 Recalling that IMBH--IMBH mergers should be detectable at least out to $z \sim 10$, hence essentially through the entire cosmic history, BHs inside DGs with cupsy halos should give rise to a significant LISA event rate at IMBH mass scales.